credential-handler/chapi.io/devVerifiers.md

 </p>

 #### 2. Wrap the Request in a Web Credential Query
-Next, construct a generalized [Credential Interface Query](https://www.w3.org/TR/credential-management-1/) of type `web`.
-This will be passed through the browser to a CHAPI Credential Handler, which is designed to recognize generalized *Web Credentials*.
+Next, construct a generalized *[Credential Interface Query](https://www.w3.org/TR/credential-management-1/)* of type `web`.
+This will be passed through the browser to a CHAPI Credential Handler, which recognizes generalized *Web Credentials*.
 The example below illustrates a  Web Credential request for a `VerifiablePresentation` which uses the specific query parameters defined above.
 The `recommendedHandlerOrigins` parameter allows verifiers to suggest Credential Handlers (e.g. digital wallets) for the user to present the requested data.

 ```
 const credentialInterfaceQuery = {
   "web": {
-    "VerifiablePresentation": verifiablePresentationRequest,
+    "VerifiablePresentation": testVpr,
   },
   "recommendedHandlerOrigins": [
     "https://chapi-demo-wallet.digitalbazaar.com"